polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/overview.md

 As a Layer-0 blockchain, Polkadot contributes to the multi-chain vision through several key innovations and initiatives, including:

-1. **Application-specific Layer-1 blockchains (Polkadot chains)**: Polkadot's sharded network allows for parallel transaction processing, with shards that can have unique state transition functions, enabling custom-built L1 chains optimized for specific applications.
+1. **Application-specific Layer-1 blockchains (Polkadot chains)** - Polkadot's sharded network allows for parallel transaction processing, with shards that can have unique state transition functions, enabling custom-built L1 chains optimized for specific applications

-2. **Shared security and scalability**: L1 chains connected to Polkadot benefit from its [Nominated-Proof-of-Stake (NPoS)](link to the PoS page) system, providing security out-of-the-box without the need to bootstrap their own.
+2. **Shared security and scalability** - L1 chains connected to Polkadot benefit from its [Nominated-Proof-of-Stake (NPoS)](link to the PoS page) system, providing security out-of-the-box without the need to bootstrap their own

-3. **Secure interoperability**: Polkadot's native interoperability enables L1 and L2 chains to seamlessly exchange data and value across Polkadot chains.
+3. **Secure interoperability** - Polkadot's native interoperability enables L1 and L2 chains to seamlessly exchange data and value across Polkadot chains

-4. **Resilient infrastructure**: Decentralized and scalable, Polkadot ensures ongoing support for development and community initiatives via its on-chain [treasury](https://wiki.polkadot.network/docs/learn-polkadot-opengov-treasury){target=\_blank} and governance.
+4. **Resilient infrastructure** - decentralized and scalable, Polkadot ensures ongoing support for development and community initiatives via its on-chain [treasury](https://wiki.polkadot.network/docs/learn-polkadot-opengov-treasury){target=\_blank} and governance

-5. **Rapid L1 development**: The [Polkadot SDK](link to Polkadot SDK page in polkadot protocol section) allows fast, flexible creation and deployment of Layer-1 chains.
+5. **Rapid L1 development** - the [Polkadot SDK](link to Polkadot SDK page in polkadot protocol section) allows fast, flexible creation and deployment of Layer-1 chains

-6. **Cultivating the next generation of Web3 developers**: Polkadot supports the growth of Web3 core developers through initiatives such as:
+6. **Cultivating the next generation of Web3 developers** - Polkadot supports the growth of Web3 core developers through initiatives such as:

     - [Polkadot Blockchain Academy](https://polkadot.com/blockchain-academy){target=\_blank}
     - [Polkadot Alpha Program](https://polkadot.com/alpha-program){target=\_blank}